ActivexDiamond/cat-paw/docs/index.md

 Thank you for choosing CatPaw to develop your wonderful games with! *purr*

 ## Intro / Concept
-*talk about the idea behind catpaw, what it is and isn't.*
+*Talk about the idea behind catpaw, what it is and isn't.*
-*talk about layers*
+*Talk about layers.*

 ## Quickstart
-*insert example hello world*
+*Insert example hello world.*

 ## Feature Overview
-*list of features with quick examples*
+*List features with quick examples.*

 ## Feature List
-*full list of features*
+*Full list of features.*

 ## Tools
 *talk about the standalone tools that come with CatPaw*